-The Hungarian media landscape has undergone two different processes in the last years: depolitization and scandalization.
+Score 3 The Hungarian media landscape has undergone two different processes in the last years: depolitization and scandalization.
 Depolitization is the result of a new type of self-censorship, caused by the attacks of the government and their representatives on the press and civil society organizations.
-Scandalization is the result of polarization.
-The sharp polarization of political life in Hungary has facilitated a replacement of indepth analysis by a preoccupation with scandals, whether real or alleged.
-There is relatively little in-depth analysis of government decisions and the performance of the government in the government-controlled public media, or in those private outlets close to Fidesz.
-As a reaction to the government's attempts at controlling the media, social media and internet editions of established print publications have gained in importance.
-The independent policy institutes and some expert based NGOs have regularly published policy analyses that have been widely discussed in the opposition media.
+The official media often does not report on the events that reflect poorly on the government, and since the majority of the population can reach only the state-controlled media, they are not informed of these events.
+The sharp polarization of political life in Hungary has facilitated a replacement of in-depth analysis by a preoccupation with scandals, whether real or alleged.
+There is relatively little in-depth analysis of government decisions in the state-controlled public media, or in those private outlets close to Fidesz.
+The independent policy institutes and some expert-based NGOs have regularly published policy analyses that have been widely discussed in the opposition media.
 The mass demonstrations, as well as the deepening rift within Fidesz, stemming from regular corruption scandals and provocative luxurious consumption habits, have elevated the significance of media reporting.
-The print media, including the tabloid press, such as Blikk, have been important in discovering the big scandals and policy failures.
-In the period under review, the significance of online media - Index, 444, HVG, Átlátszó, Kettős Mérce and even some right-leaning websites like Mandiner - has grown tremendously because they have been decisive in revealing the government's behind-the-scene activities.
-The websites of professional NGOs have also been very active and are closely followed by journalists.
+The print media, including the tabloid press, have been important in discovering the big scandals and policy failures.
+The significance of online media - Index, 444, HVG, Átlátszó, Mérce - has grown tremendously because they have been decisive in revealing the government's behind-the-scene activities.